Discrimination

 Before you sign

-Before signing a settlement agreement, individuals should make sure that they provide full details of any discriminatory treatment they have been subjected to by their legal adviser.
+Before signing a discrimination settlement agreement, individuals should make sure that they provide full details of any discriminatory treatment they have been subjected to by their legal adviser.